Marsha Thomason: Early life

-Thomason attended Holy Trinity Primary School in Blackley and North Manchester High School for Girls in Moston, before attending Oldham Sixth Form College to study for A-levels in media studies, theatre studies, and performing arts.
-She attended Manchester Metropolitan University, receiving a Bachelor of Arts degree in English.
-From the age of 13, Thomason attended Oldham Theatre Workshop, where she participated in youth theatre productions.
+Thomason was born in Moston, Manchester to a Jamaican-born mother who arrived in England at age 10 and a father of English, Irish and Scottish heritage.
+Thomason attended Holy Trinity Church of England Primary School in Blackley and the (now defunct) North Manchester High School for Girls in Moston, and completed her A Levels at Oldham Sixth Form College.
+She graduated with a Bachelor of Arts (BA) in English from Manchester Metropolitan University.
+At age 13, Thomason joined Oldham Theatre Workshop, where she participated in youth theatre productions.